k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 2.3 Fabric Studio

-Fabric Studio is a Windows application development tool for building Fabric projects, designed to enable users to execute the following steps:
+Fabric Studio is a development tool for building Fabric projects, designed to enable users to execute the following steps:

 - Create interfaces to external sources.
 - Design LU and Schemas and create their associated instances.